Sfmg LLC Has $2.34 Million Stock Holdings in Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX)

 Vertex Pharmaceuticals (NASDAQ:VRTX – Get Free Report) last posted its quarterly earnings results on Monday, November 6th.
 The pharmaceutical company reported $4.08 earnings per share for the quarter, topping analysts’ consensus estimates of $3.53 by $0.55.
 Vertex Pharmaceuticals had a return on equity of 22.79% and a net margin of 35.94%.
 The business had revenue of $2.48 billion for the quarter, compared to the consensus estimate of $2.50 billion.
 During the same period in the prior year, the business earned $3.62 EPS.
 The firm’s revenue for the quarter was up 6.4% on a year-over-year basis.
 On average, research analysts expect that Vertex Pharmaceuticals Incorporated will post 13.73 earnings per share for the current fiscal year.

-In related news, Chairman Jeffrey M. Leiden sold 6,648 shares of the company’s stock in a transaction that occurred on Monday, January 8th.
-The stock was sold at an average price of $419.07, for a total transaction of $2,785,977.36.
-Following the transaction, the chairman now directly owns 2,423 shares of the company’s stock, valued at approximately $1,015,406.61.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+In other news, CMO Carmen Bozic sold 5,651 shares of the stock in a transaction that occurred on Tuesday, October 31st.
+The stock was sold at an average price of $355.92, for a total value of $2,011,303.92.
+Following the completion of the sale, the chief marketing officer now directly owns 34,952 shares of the company’s stock, valued at $12,440,115.84.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
 In other news, Director Bruce I. Sachs sold 11,250 shares of the stock in a transaction that occurred on Monday, November 6th.
 The stock was sold at an average price of $385.00, for a total value of $4,331,250.00.
 Following the completion of the sale, the director now directly owns 40,000 shares of the company’s stock, valued at $15,400,000.
 The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, Chairman Jeffrey M. Leiden sold 6,648 shares of the stock in a transaction that occurred on Monday, January 8th.
-The stock was sold at an average price of $419.07, for a total value of $2,785,977.36.
-Following the completion of the sale, the chairman now directly owns 2,423 shares of the company’s stock, valued at $1,015,406.61.
+Also, CMO Carmen Bozic sold 5,651 shares of the stock in a transaction that occurred on Tuesday, October 31st.
+The stock was sold at an average price of $355.92, for a total value of $2,011,303.92.
+Following the completion of the sale, the chief marketing officer now directly owns 34,952 shares of the company’s stock, valued at $12,440,115.84.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 23,549 shares of company stock valued at $9,128,531.
-0.40% of the stock is owned by company insiders.
+Insiders sold a total of 23,549 shares of company stock valued at $9,128,531 over the last ninety days.
+0.40% of the stock is currently owned by insiders.

 About Vertex Pharmaceuticals